- Big data for connected cars

 It can also be very helpful in the event of an accident.
 Big Data is way more reliable than stories from witnesses or even video materials.
 False claims will be reduced significantly, making it easier for legal authorities and insurance companies.

-Not so long ago, it was predicted that, by 2020, connected car services will reach about $40 billion in annual revenue, based on the hosting of different sorts of applications, making drivers’ lives safer and smarter in so many ways.
-Nowadays, this prediction seems a bit underestimated as the market develops even faster than you can keep track!
+Not so long ago, it was predicted that, in 2020, connected car services will reach about $40 billion in annual revenue, based on the hosting of different sorts of applications, making drivers’ lives safer and smarter in so many ways.
+Nowadays, this prediction seems a bit underestimated as the market develops even faster than you think!

 New modern cars can give their owners many new benefits, thanks to Big Data analytics.
-Many supply chains start implementing sensors on cars that, at first, were not planned as connected vehicles; however, even though it’s not a native solution, it is a solution, nonetheless.
-There are already:
+Many manufacturers start implementing sensors on cars that, at first, were not planned as connected vehicles; however, even though it’s not a native solution, it is a solution, nonetheless.

-Weather alerts warning drivers about potential hazards, and
+- Weather alerts warning drivers about potential hazards,

-Some of these are accepted by modern people as trivial, or something that everyone is used to by now; however, don’t forget that all these benefits are only available thanks to Big Data analytics, telematics, and route optimization systems, OBD electronics and embedded solutions.
+Some of these are accepted by modern people as trivial, or something that everyone is used to by now; however, all these benefits are really available thanks to specifically Big Data analytics, telematics, and route optimization systems, OBD electronics and embedded solutions.